scientist-softserv/derivative-rodeo/README.md

 # Derivative::Zoo

+Welcome to the zoo!
 The goal of `Derivative::Zoo` is to provide interfaces and processing for files.

+The conceptual logic of `Derivative::Zoo` is:

+- Use the file I have locally…
+- Else pull to local the file from a remote source…
+- Else generate a local version…
+- Demand a local copy of the file and proceed to the next step.

 We start from a [Derivative::Zoo::Manifest::Original](./lib/derivative/zoo/manifest/original.rb), which is comprised of: